 Once the rot is gone, you should repot your jewel orchid in fresh potting soil in a suitable orchid plant pot.

 To prevent future outbreaks, make sure that the container has proper drainage holes.
 Also, avoid overwatering.

-Although jewel orchids aren’t super common, they’re a great orchid to add to your home.
+Although jewel orchids aren’t super common, they’re a fabulous orchid to add to your home.
 They’re easy to care for and add something new thanks to their beautiful leaves.

 Jewel Orchid FAQ